loading basketball nba ishaan mishra

 The impact of the rebrand was immediate.
 Monthly app installs surged by 20%, signaling a renewed user interest in B/R’s digital experience.
 On launch day alone, the platform hit 40 million total visits, setting a single-day traffic record and proving that fans were eager to engage with this new iteration of Bleacher Report.
 The rebrand also fueled a 200K increase in active monthly users, cementing B/R’s role as the go-to destination for sports coverage that was deeply connected to music, fashion, social media, and entertainment.
 This transformative campaign was widely recognized across the industry, earning Clio Sports Silver for Integrated Campaign, Bronze in Film, and an Effie Silver for Entertainment & Sports, acknowledging its impact on both branding and marketing effectiveness.
 The campaign also reached #1 on Creativity-Online’s Top 20, reinforcing how B/R’s "Up Your Game" campaign wasn’t just about a new look it was a statement about the future of sports media.
 By leaning into the cultural intersections of sports, B/R didn’t just report the game it shaped how fans experienced it.

 The Bleacher Report logo has become an iconic symbol in modern sports culture, transcending its original identity as a media brand and embedding itself in the very fabric of sports and entertainment.
 The bold, minimalist B/R mark not only streamlined the brand’s presence across platforms but also repositioned Bleacher Report as more than just a news source, it became a cultural curator, an essential voice in the ever-evolving dialogue of sports.
 The rebrand wasn't just about aesthetics; it was about making a statement, establishing B/R as the leader in sports culture storytelling, and distinguishing it from traditional, legacy sports media.
 The presence of the Bleacher Report logo on NBA courts during TNT broadcasts was a defining moment for the brand, solidifying its position as an essential part of the sports conversation.
-By securing OOH (out-of-home) space on the sideline digital screens, we weren’t just advertising we were embedding B/R into the fabric of live sports culture.
-The logo’s placement became more than just branding; it became a symbol of modern fandom, digital-first storytelling, and cultural relevance.
-Moments like LeBron James sitting courtside during the NBA Bubble with the B/R logo in clear view, or star players making game-winning shots with the brand subtly but powerfully present in the background, created an organic visual connection between B/R and the game itself.
-These high-impact placements weren’t just about visibility; they reinforced B/R as a mainstay in sports media, not just as a digital platform but as a recognizable force in real-world sports environments.

 Since its launch, the B/R logo has become synonymous with high-energy, socially-driven, fan-first content, appearing everywhere from digital platforms to branded collaborations, apparel, and athlete partnerships.
 You now see it on sideline gear, sneaker releases, exclusive merch drops, and within the social media content of the most influential athletes and artists.
 It’s a mark that resonates beyond just highlights and scores, it represents a new generation of sports fandom, one that thrives at the intersection of sports, music, fashion, and pop culture.
 The rebrand infused Bleacher Report with new energy, solidifying it as the definitive media brand for modern fans who consume sports in real-time and in ways that extend beyond the game itself.
 I was proud to be a small part of the team that helped bring this transformation to life, working alongside incredibly talented designers, strategists, and marketers to craft an identity that wasn’t just recognizable, but meaningful.
 The impact of the B/R logo today is undeniable it has become a cultural badge, a symbol of the way sports are experienced today: through community, creativity, and an unapologetic embrace of everything that makes the game bigger than the scoreboard.
+Seeing the logo adopted in the wild confirmed that the work had crossed from brand into culture.

 The design of Bleacher Report’s New York City headquarters was a direct reflection of the brand’s evolution modern, dynamic, and deeply immersed in sports culture.
-As part of the team overseeing the creative vision of the space, I worked closely with Brian Johnson, our Senior Director of Video Production & Technology, to art direct and build out an office environment that was more than just a workspace—it was an extension of the brand’s identity.
+As part of the team overseeing the creative vision of the space, I worked closely with Brian Johnson, our Senior Director of Video Production & Technology, to art direct and build out an office environment that was more than just a workspace, it was an extension of the brand’s identity.
 The space, designed by Design Republic with Gardiner + Theobald as project managers and Omara as contractors, had to balance technical functionality with creative energy.
 The second and third floors of 1633 Broadway became a playground for innovation, with state-of-the-art production studios, edit bays, and control rooms seamlessly integrated alongside open, collaborative workspaces.
 We wanted to design an environment that felt alive with sports culture, where the energy of the game met the pulse of digital media and storytelling.

 The basketball court at the center of the office became the company’s crown jewel, a symbolic reminder that we weren’t just reporting on the game, we were living it.
 The open layout fostered collaboration, while the cutting-edge production studios ensured that B/R could produce content at the highest level, in real-time, as sports culture unfolded.
 It was in this space that we fully embraced what B/R had become: not just a news outlet, but the social voice of sports.
 It was in this office that our boldest ideas took shape, where creative risks were encouraged, and where we truly defined our identity as a brand that sat at the intersection of sports, entertainment, and digital storytelling.

 One of the key elements we focused on was making the office feel like a sports culture hub, rather than a traditional media headquarters.
 That meant including a basketball court where employees could literally play during breaks or hold impromptu meetings while shooting around.
 The court wasn’t just an amenity, it was a statement about how B/R lived and breathed sports, reinforcing that the game wasn’t just something we covered, but something we actively participated in.
 To further emphasize our connection to sports, entertainment, and pop culture, we curated bold, visually striking murals and art installations throughout the space.
-These weren’t just decorative elements—they were storytelling pieces, illustrating the dynamic energy of sports fandom and bridging the gap between athletes, fans, and digital content.
+These weren’t just decorative elements, they were storytelling pieces, illustrating the dynamic energy of sports fandom and bridging the gap between athletes, fans, and digital content.
 A rotating gallery space in the heart of the office showcased emerging and established artists, reflecting B/R’s role in championing creativity and cultural relevance in sports media.
 I helped Will fill the walls with art from some of our favorite collaborators on the social moments team like Ryan Simpson or PVTSO.

 But this was more than just an art installation, it was a physical manifestation of our rebrand.
 Every element of the mural spoke to B/R’s role in shaping sports culture rather than just reporting on it.
 From Drake, Spike Lee, and Jack Nicholson each representing a different era of die-hard courtside fandom to Jay-Z, Beyoncé, and Rihanna, who exemplified the growing crossover between music, fashion, and sports, the mural told a deeper story.
 It even featured Craig Sager, suited in his signature flamboyant style, nodding to B/R’s parent company, TNT, and the enduring legacy of sports media.
 An empty seat was deliberately placed courtside, inviting employees, guests, and athletes to step into the mural for photo ops that seamlessly integrated them into the culture B/R championed.
 With the B/R logo placed boldly in the upper corner, the mural wasn’t just a backdrop, it was a declaration.
 This was the new Bleacher Report, where sports weren’t just covered, but celebrated as a cultural movement.